bassmanitram/actions-for-nautilus/configurator/help.md

 current files in the Nautilus selection.

 ### Filtering rules
-Actions For Nautilus can filter the Nautilus selection to decide if a specific command action should be available to that selection.
+Actions For Nautilus can examine the Nautilus selection to decide if a specific command action should be available to that selection.

-This filtering can apply four different criteria:
+This examination can apply four different criteria:

 * The number of files in the selection
 * The mimetypes of the selected files